samjulien/blog/_posts/2019-08-23-golang-and-angular-series-part-2-developing-and-securing-angular-apps.markdown

 - `<YOUR_AUTH0_TENANT>`: In the place of this placeholder, you will have to insert the Auth0 subdomain you chose while creating your account.
 In the end, you will have something similar to `domain: 'pungyeon.auth0.com'`.
 - `<YOUR_AUTH0_APPLICATION_CLIENT_ID>`: In the place of this placeholder, you will have to insert the value that Auth0 shows in the _Client ID_ field of your new application.
 This will be a random string similar to `z4Z09pinlP93aqTVaIBkCzzQ9vjZ6eEX`.

 > **Note:** You have to make sure you replace both placeholders on both files.
-Otherwise, you might end up with a buggy sign in feature.
+Otherwise, you might end up with a buggy sign-in feature.

 ### Creating the Welcome Component